 Having competent safety professionals is important to any business as every employer must meet the Occupational Health and Safety Act and Regulations.
 More organisations are turning to certified health and safety professionals because of the enormous costs associated with occupational incidents.
 A wide variety of industries ranging from agriculture, manufacturing, health care and construction, make it a requirement for safety professionals to understand the complexities of managing health and safety which demands expertise and experience.

-BCRSP is committed to uphold the CRSP® and CRST certifications and certificants follow a Code of Ethics (Rules of Professional Conduct).
+BCRSP is committed to uphold the CRSP® and CRST certifications and certificants follow a Code of Ethics & Professional Conduct.

-The Board also received the ISO 9001 Certificate of Registration for their Quality Management System, which covers the provision of (not-for-profit associations) examination and accreditation services for certificants.
+The Board also received the ISO 9001 Certificate of Registration for their Quality Management System.

 Individuals who hold the CRSP® and/or CRST certifications have met academic, experience and examination requirements of a national registration authority.
 CRSPs and CRSTs are committed to the principles of loss control.
 Their knowledge and skills are continually upgraded through a continuous professional development program.
 This ensures you always have a qualified and up-to-date practitioners developing and managing your health and safety systems.